Academic Operational Policies

 - Depending on the type of review required, program teams or deans may request data from Institutional Research to help inform the review.

-- The Office of Teaching and Learning will work with program teams on curriculum review as well as various mapping exercises as needed to suit the review or renewal requirements.
-In instances of significant change to a program, it may be necessary for the Office of Teaching and Learning to re-submit a program to the Credential Validation Service (CVS) for re-validation.
-Likewise, significant change to a program of study may also require a re-submission of the application for funding to the Ministry of Advanced Education and Skills Development, which will be facilitated by the Office of the Senior Vice-President, Academic and Chief Learning Officer.
+- The Centre for Advancement of Teaching and Learning will work with program teams on curriculum review as well as various mapping exercises as needed to suit the review or renewal requirements.
+In instances of significant change to a program, it may be necessary for the Office of the Senior Vice-President, Academic to re-submit a program to the Credential Validation Service (CVS) for re-validation.
+Likewise, significant change to a program of study may also require a re-submission of the application for funding to MTCU.

 - Program of Study Change(s)